launchableinc/cli/docs/resources/integrations/nose.md

 ### Subset your test runs

-First, install the Launchable plugin for Nose using PIP:
+First, install the Launchable plugin for nose using PIP:

 ```bash
 $ pip install nose-launchable